 The IU chapter of the National Lesbian and Gay Journalists Association lends support, education and networking opportunities along with other journalism resources to its members.
 The group is open to any student interested in pursuing a career in media, coverage of or discussion on LGBT issues.
 The student chapter holds weekly meetings during the regular semester.
 Adviser: Student Media director Ron Johnson.
 Facebook, Twitter.

 The Online News Association is a nonprofit organization for digital journalists.
 The IU chapter takes in professionals and students involved in journalism, technology and innovation as members in order to provide a forum for education.
 ONA at IU defines “online” loosely, to include mobile technology and the Internet.
 Adviser: Lecturer Bonnie Layton.
 Facebook, Twitter.

 The Beth Wood Chapter of PRSSA at IU provides members with a variety of activities from conducting skills development workshops, sponsoring speaker visits and organizing field trips to hosting informational sessions with professionals on critical public relations topics.
 Participants also may work on national competitions, such as the prestigious Bateman Competition, or specialized programs brought to chapters from the national organization.
-Adviser: Assistant professor Minjeong Kang.
+Adviser: Lecturer Dave Groobert.
 Facebook, Twitter, Email.